moiztanvir/Text-Summarization-of-PubMed-Articles-Using-Gemini-API/README.md

 ### 3. Preprocessing the Dataset

 Preprocessing is crucial for effective summarization.
 Typical preprocessing steps include Tokenization, Removing special characters and stop words, Lowercasing the text, Lemmatization
+After this process we stored our data in a csv file for further operations.

 ## Web Application Development